TenSketch/RCT/content/children development projects/home.md

 The National Child Labour Prevention Program was conducted in the Government observation home at Royapuram with support of Chennai Corporation.
 Majority of the slum children have discontinued their studies and are employed as child labourers due to poverty and family challenges.

-We formed this intervention in 2008 and identified the child labours in the Wall Tax Road, Sarma Nagar, Ambattur Estate, Guindy, Madavaram, Thirumazhisai, Thirumudivakkam and Korukkupet.
+Since 2008, we are working on identifying the child labours across Chennai.
 Most of these children were employed as rag pickers in the Ezhil Nagar dumping yard.
 Around 125 children have been enrolled in regular school through this intervention in urban and rural areas.
 The team also sends children to vocational training centres for improving their skills.

 ### The steps in this process are